Code of Conduct

 The Merit Protection Commissioner reaches a conclusion about whether:

 - the employee did, or did not do, what is alleged

 - what the employee did, or did not do, was appropriate in light of the employee's responsibilities, agency policies etc

 - what the employee did, or did not do, was a breach of the Code of Conduct, and if so, what elements of the Code of Conduct were breached

 - if a sanction was imposed, was it appropriate in the circumstances of the employee's case.

-- your agency substantially complied with it's procedures, policy or guidelines
+- your agency substantially complied with relevant procedures, policy or guidelines

 - the requirements of procedural fairness were substantially observed

-The delegate will then confirm, vary or set aside the agency decision(s).
+The Merit Protection Commissioner will then confirm, vary or set aside the agency’s decision(s).